 The electromagnet for the type COV-11 relay has a main coil consisting of a tapped primary winding.
-Two identical coils on the outer legs of the lamination structure are connected to the main coil secondary in combination of all the fluxes produced by the electromagnet result in out-of-phase fluxes in the air gap.
+Two identical coils on the outer legs of the lamination structure are connected to the main coil secondary in a manner so that the combination of all the fluxes produced by the electromagnet result in out-of-phase fluxes in the air gap.
 The out-of-phase air gap fluxes produced cause a contact closing torque.